-It’s not overly unusual for a knowledge-led services firm in a sector such as consulting, IT services or media, to grow to, say, $3m revenue, driven mostly by the expertise of the founders, without a team of specialist C-suite executives on board.
+If you own a knowledge-led services firm in a sector such as consulting, IT services or media and you want to grow revenues to, say, $30m, it is unlikely that the expertise of the founders will be able to drive this.
+What you need is a team of specialist C-suite executives on board.

 However, at some stage a founders-only team will put a break on growth.
 Here are three reasons why founders maintain the status quo and fail to see the damage it may be doing to their business: